-Contemporary graphic design for the commercial art industry.
-Covers technology, creativity, design, and production.
-Focuses on using Adobe Photoshop to produce effective commercial art.
-Additional exposure to Adobe Illustrator and other professional production tools.
+Fundamentals of graphic design for the commercial art industry.
+Technology, creativity, design, and production.
+Adobe Photoshop to produce effective commercial art.

-Graphic design concepts, theories, and strategies for the design and layout of printed commercial art.
-Covers typical printed products including advertisements, flyers, brochures, posters, newsletters, books, and catalogs.
-Focuses on using Adobe InDesign with additional exposure to Photoshop and Illustrator.
+Theories, concepts, and skills for the design and layout of printed commercial art.
+Covers typical printed products including advertisements, flyers, brochures, posters, books, and catalogs.
+Focuses on using Adobe InDesign with additional exposure to Adobe Photoshop and Adobe Illustrator.